focat69/SkiddyKit/README.md

 ----
 - We will not be held responsible for anything you do with this product.
 - Educational purposes only.
-- We have the right to blacklist you from ur premium version at any point.
+- We have the right to blacklist you from our premium version at any point.

 <h2 align="center"> Copyright © 2022 - 2023